 Medical School: State University of New York (SUNY) Upstate Medical University

-Hobbies: Sound Design, Music Production, Audio Engineering, Vocal Recording & Songwriting, Poetry, Electric Guitar, Math-rock, and Hip-Hop Music; Iranian/Persian Culture and Associated Festivals/Holidays; Reading Russian Literature, Fantasy and Sci-Fi (Haruki Murakami is his favorite author).
+Hobbies: Sound Design, Music Production, Audio Engineering, Vocal Recording & Songwriting, Fishing, Kayaking, Iranian/Persian Culture and Associated Festivals/Holidays; Reading Russian Literature, Fantasy and Magic Realism (Favorite author is Haruki Murakami)

 College: BS, Psychology (Neuroscience Concentration), Boston College

 Medical School: Creighton University School of Medicine, Phoenix Regional Campus

 Bio: Prudhvi was born and raised in a rural village in Southern India.
 He completed his undergraduate coursework in Psychology (Neuroscience Concentration) at Boston College in Newton, Massachusetts, and then earned his medical degree from Creighton University School of Medicine Phoenix Regional Campus.
 During his medical education, he was active in service, research and leadership roles in the field of psychiatry.
 This included at the Andre House in Phoenix, and the Siena Francis House in Omaha, where he served meals to homeless populations.
 As a first-generation Indian American, he sees education, advocacy and normalization around mental health issues for people in his own cultural community and beyond as the primary drives of his pursuit in training in psychiatry.

 Hobbies: Hiking, kayaking, playing chess, playing and watching basketball, playing Super Smash Bro’s with his fiancé, and running his golden-doodle puppy’s Instagram page.
 He is a self- confessed foodie and is on the hunt for the world’s best breakfast burritos.